Configure how Genesys Predictive Engagement tracks your visitors as they move through your website.

 Short ID length

-Altocloud assigns each visit a unique number that is based on a lengthy, automatically generated ID.
-In the Short ID field, indicate the number of digits that Altocloud should use for each visit ID.
+Genesys Predictive Engagement assigns each visit a unique number based on a lengthy, automatically-generated ID.
+In the Short ID box, specify the number of digits for Genesys Predictive Engagement to use for each visit ID.

-You should choose a short ID length that is long enough to be unique among all visitors that are currently active on your website.
+Choose a short ID length that is long enough to be unique among all visitors that are active on your website currently.
 The more traffic your site gets, the longer your short ID should be.
-For example: if you always have less than 10,000 visitors at any time, a short ID length of 4 will suffice.
-If you could have more than 100,000 visitors at any one time, then you should choose a short ID length of 6.
+For example, if you always have less than 10,000 visitors at any time, a short ID length of 4 will suffice.
+If you could have more than 100,000 visitors at any one time, choose a short ID length of 6.

 Exclude URL query parameters

-Specify any URL Query Parameters we should ignore.
+Specify any URL Query Parameters for Genesys Predictive Engagement to ignore.
 URL query parameters appear near the end of URLs.
 They can lead to overly-specific tracking data.
-They can also potentially expose personally identifiable information, which violates GDPR.
+They also have the potential to expose personally identifiable information, which violates GDPR.

 Keep URL fragments

-You can configure whether Altocloud should use URL fragments to identify web pages.
+You can configure whether Genesys Predictive Engagement uses URL fragments to identify web pages.

 URL fragments appear after a URL.
-For example, in "altocloud.com#pagename", #pagename is a URL fragment.
+For example, in "predictive-engagement.com#pagename", #pagename is a URL fragment.

-While URL fragments can identify specific webpages, they can also potentially expose personally identifiable information, which violates GDPR.
+While URL fragments can identify specific webpages, they also have the potential to expose personally identifiable information, which violates GDPR.
 They can also result in an excess amount of tracking data.

 Site search settings

 Each time a user searches your site, the URL for your webpage changes.
-Since Altocloud tracks URL changes, the information about each user's specific searches can appear as part of the customer's journey data.
-You can see this by going to Live Now and looking under Searches performed.
-Your agents have a similar view in their agent UI.To set this up, in the Site search settings box type the URL parameter for search terms on your website.
-For example, suppose that when a customer searches for "Sale," the string, “?term=Sale#search” is appended to the end of your URL.
+Since Genesys Predictive Engagement tracks URL changes, the information about each user's specific searches can appear as part of the customer's journey data.
+You can see this information in Live Now under Searches performed.
+Your agents have a similar view.To configure, in the Site search settings box type the URL parameter for search terms on your website.
+For example, suppose that when a customer searches for "Sale," the string, “?term=Sale#search” appends to the end of your URL.
 In this case, type term in the Site search settings box.